Overseas Licence Conversion

 Exemptions from licence tests

-If you hold a driver licence from one of the countries in the table below you are not required to undertake any tests provided your overseas driver licence is current or not expired by more than five years.
-However, you still need to make an appointment to changeover to a Victorian driver licence.
+If you hold a drivers licence from one of the countries listed below you are not required to undertake any tests provided your overseas driver licence is current or has not expired by more than five years ago.
+However, you will need to make an appointment to changeover your overseas licence to a Victorian driver licence.

 Austria, Belgium, Canada, Croatia, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Luxembourg, Netherlands, Norway, NZ, Singapore, Spain, Sweden, Switzerland, UK, USA.

-Whether you hold your overseas / international licence from one of the above mentioned countries, or another country, in which case you may need to pass the practical drive test, Driving School Melbourne will tailor a driving lesson program to suit your specific requirements.
+Whether you hold your overseas licence or international licence from one of the above listed countries, or another country, you may need to pass the practical drive test.
+Driving School Melbourne will tailor a driving lesson program to suit your specific requirements.

-If you would like your Victorian drivers licence, or simply driving lessons to familiarize yourself with driving in Melbourne, then call 0414 771 101
+If you would like your Victorian drivers licence or simply driving lessons to familiarize yourself with driving in Melbourne, call us on 0414 771 101.